Join us as a neighbourhood officer

 What is life like as a neighbourhood officer?

-You’ll be earning from day 1 of your training as a neighbourhood officer, with a salary of £29,907 plus a generous shift allowance.
+You’ll be earning from day one of your training as a neighbourhood officer, with a salary of £29,907 plus a generous shift allowance.

-Neighbourhood officers work a mix of day shifts and late shifts.
+Neighbourhood officers work a mix of day and late shifts.
 Depending on the area you’re based in, the latest shift you work finishes at 3am.
-Many of our neighbourhood officers say their shift pattern allows for a good balance of family life versus other policing roles.
+Many of our neighbourhood officers say their shift pattern allows for a good work-life balance compared to other policing roles.

 What are my long-term career options?

-Working in neighbourhoods is a great place to build your skills for a varied policing career.
+Neighbourhood policing is a great foundation for a varied career.
 The expertise you gain is a great fit for working in Prevention, Community Engagement and other public facing roles.

-You’ll have the option to progress through the ranks, from a first line leader to a member of the senior leadership team.
+You’ll also have the opportunity to progress through the ranks – from first-line leadership to senior leadership roles.

 Next steps